duydo/duydo.github.io/content/post/an_algorithm_for_finding_largest_right_truncatable_prime.md

     main()
 ```

-Modifies above program a little bit, we can print out all right-truncatable prime numbers as followings:
+Modifies above program a little bit, we can print out all right-truncatable prime numbers:

 ```
 23, 29, 31, 37, 53, 59, 71, 73, 79, 233, 239, 293, 311, 313, 317, 373,